Home > Gender Pay Gap

 We:

-- carry out regular reviews of pay, benefits and terms and conditions in line with market and internal benchmarks with the aim of addressing any unjustifiable inequalities;
+• carry out regular reviews of pay, benefits and terms and conditions in line with market and internal benchmarks with the aim of addressing any unjustifiable inequalities;

-- Provide equal access to promotion and transfer opportunities, with new roles advertised visibly to all internal staff
+• provide equal access to promotion and transfer opportunities, with new roles advertised visibly to all internal staff;

 What are we doing to address our gender pay gap?

-We are committed to doing everything we can to reduce the gap.
-However, we also know this is a difficult task.
+Over the next year, we will continue to take meaningful steps to promote equity and inclusion across our organisation.
+However, we also recognise this is a difficult task.
 For example, we have no control over what people choose to study or the career choices that they make.

 Declaration